jmbott/test-repo/Docs/wifi_setup.md

 ```
  * A list of found wireless networks will be displayed.

-  a.
+  i.
 If your WiFi dongle is not recognized, when you enter Wicd-curses `sudo wicd-curses`

-  b.
+  ii.
 Press P (meaning Preferences)

-  c. enter `wlan0` in the wireless interface field.
+  iii. enter `wlan0` in the wireless interface field.

-  d.
+  iv.
 Press `F10` to save

-  e.
+  v.
 Back on the main screen press `R` to refresh and you should be connected

  * Use the arrow keys to select your wifi network
  * Press the right arrow key to edit its properties